vvssmohan/Eye_Disease_Detection_Using-Deep_Learning/README.md

 Bash

 python model_training.py
-This process may take some time depending on your hardware.
+This process may take some time, depending on your hardware.
 It will create the model file inside the models/ folder.

 ### Stage 2: Run the Flask Web Application
 Once the model is trained and saved, you can start the web server.